-Pension Plan/Retirement Plan
+Pension Plan/ Retirement Plan

-Description of Plans - All required employees of the District are covered by either the Public Employees' Retirement System or the Teachers' Pension and Annuity Fund which have been established by state statute and are administered by the New Jersey Division of Pensions and Benefits (Division).
+Description of Plans - All required employees of the District are covered by either the Public Employees' Retirement System, the Teachers' Pension and Annuity Fund or the Defined Contribution Retirement Program which have been established by state statute and are administered by the New Jersey Division of Pension and Benefits (Division).
 According to the State of New Jersey Administrative Code, all obligations of both Systems will be assumed by the State of New Jersey should the Systems terminate.
-The Division issues a publicly available financial report that includes the financial statements and required supplementary information for the Public Employees' Retirement System and the Teachers' Pension and Annuity Fund.
+The Division issues a publicly available financial report that includes the financial statements and required supplementary information for the Public Employees Retirement System, the Teachers' Pension and Annuity Fund and the Defined Contribution Retirement Program .
 These reports may be obtained by writing to the Division of Pensions and Benefits, P.O.
 Box 295, Trenton, New Jersey, 08625.

-Teachers' Pension and Annuity Fund (TPAF) - The Teachers' Pension and Annuity Fund was established as of January 1, 1995, under the provisions of N.J.S.A.
+Teachers' Pension and Annuity Fund (TPAF) - The Teachers' Pension and Annuity Fund was established as of January 1, 1955, under the provisions of N.J.S.A.
 18A:66 to provide retirement benefits, death, disability and medical benefits to certain qualified members.
 The Teachers' Pension and Annuity Fund is considered a cost-sharing multiple-employer plan with a special funding situation, as under current statute, all employer contributions are made by the State of New Jersey on behalf of the District and the systems' other related non-contributing employers.
 Membership is mandatory for substantially all teachers or members of the professional staff certified by the State Board of Examiners, and employees of the Department of Education who have titles that are unclassified, professional and certified.

-Public Employees' Retirement System (PERS) - The Public Employees' Retirement System (PERS) was established as of January 1, 1995 under the provisions of N.J.S.A.
+Public Employees' Retirement System (PERS) - The Public Employees' Retirement System (PERS) was established as of January 1, 1955 under the provisions of N.J.S.A.
 43:15A to provide retirement, death, disability and medical benefits to certain qualified members.
-The Public Employees System is a cost-sharing multiple-employer plan.
-Membership is mandatory for substantially all full-time employees of the State of New Jersey or any county, municipality, school district, or public agency, provided the employee is not required to be a member of another state-administered retirement system or other state of local jurisdiction.
+The Public Employees' Retirement System is a cost-sharing multiple-employer plan.
+Membership is mandatory for substantially all full-time employees of the State of New Jersey or any county, municipality, school district, or public agency, provided the employee is not required to be a member of another state-administered retirement system or other state or local jurisdiction.